Xilinx/PYNQ/docs/source/13_faqs.rst

    If you plug the Ethernet cable directly to your computer, you will need to change the configure your network card to have an IP in the same address range.

 ...
-My board is connected, and I have verified the IP addresses on the board, and for my network interface, but I can connect to the board
+My board is connected, and I have verified the IP addresses on the board, and for my network interface, but I cannot connect to the board
    If you are connected to a VPN, this will block access to local IP addresses, unless you have set the VPN to bypass the board address.

 ...
 How do I connect to the board using a terminal?